News & Press Releases

 Introduced in April 2000, the Oklahoma 529 College Saving Plan (OCSP) is Oklahoma’s direct-sold 529 college savings plan.
 It is designed for families who want to direct their own 529 college savings accounts.
 The plan is managed by TIAA-CREF Tuition Financing, Inc. Introduced in March 2009, OklahomaDream 529 Plan is offered through financial advisors and is managed by Allianz Global Investors.

-As of June 30, 2019, combined assets in both plans exceeded $1 billion.
+Check with your home state to learn if it offers tax or other benefits such as financial aid, scholarships and protection from creditors for investing in its own 529 plan.
 Investments in the Plan are neither insured nor guaranteed and there is the risk of investment loss.